RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - The Declaratory Theory
         - States exist independent of recognition:
           - ‘the primary function of recognition is to acknowledge as a fact something which has hitherto been uncertain, namely the independence of the body claiming to be a state, and to declare the declaring state’s readiness to accept the normal consequences of that fact – namely the usual courtesies, rights and obligations of international relations between states.’
 (Brierly, in H&S p 137).
+          - The weight of authorities favours the declaratory theory.
     - Does State Practice reflect declaratory or constitutive theory?
       - Declaratory
         - States make claims under IL against unrecognised states: